 There are several things you can do to ease up on nail-biting:

 - Trim your nails shorter and/or get regular manicures – Trimming your nails shorter is an effective remedy.
 In so doing, they’ll be less tempting and more difficult to bite on.
 If you also get regular manicures, you’ll be less likely to ruin the investment you’ve made in your hands and fingernails!

 - Find a different kind of stress reduction – Try meditation, deep breathing, practicing qigong or yoga, or doing something that will keep your hands occupied like squeezing a stress ball or playing with a yo-yo.

 - Wear a bitter-tasting nail polish – When your nails taste awful, you won’t bite them!
 Clear or colored, it doesn’t matter.
 This is also a helpful technique for helping children get over the habit.

 - Figure out what triggers your nail-biting – Sometimes it’s triggered by stress or anxiety and other times it can be a physical stressor, like having hang nails.
 Knowing what situations cause you to bite your nails will help you to avoid them and break the habit.

 - Wear gloves or bandages on your fingers – If you’ve tried the steps above and they aren’t working, this technique can prove effective since your fingernails won’t be accessible to bite.

-If you’re still having trouble with nail-biting after trying these self-help steps, it’s best to consult your doctor, dermatologist, or Dr. Wilma Shen DDS.
+If you’re still having trouble with nail-biting after trying these self-help steps, it’s best to consult your doctor, dermatologist, or our doctor.
 For some, it may also be the sign of a deeper psychological or emotional problem.

 Whatever the cause, nail-biting is a habit you need to break for your physical and emotional well-being.
-If you have any questions about the effects it can have on your oral health, please don’t hesitate to ask Dr. Wilma Shen DDS during your next visit to our Seattle, WA office.
+If you have any questions about the effects it can have on your oral health, please don’t hesitate to ask our doctor during your next visit to our Seattle, WA office.